Aubrey Plaza

 Aubrey Christina Plaza (born June 26, 1984) is an American actress, comedian, and producer.
 She began performing improv and sketch comedy at the Upright Citizens Brigade Theatre.
-After graduating from New York University Tisch School of the Arts, Plaza made her feature film debut in Mystery Team (2009) and gained wide recognition for her role as April Ludgate on the NBC political satire sitcom Parks and Recreation (2009–2015).
+After graduating from New York University Tisch School of the Arts, Plaza gained recognition for her breakthrough role as April Ludgate on the NBC sitcom Parks and Recreation (2009–2015).

-In film, Plaza had a supporting role in Scott Pilgrim vs. the World (2010) and a leading role in Safety Not Guaranteed (2012).
-From 2017 to 2019, Plaza portrayed the Shadow King and Lenny Busker in the critically praised FX superhero series Legion, and produced and starred in the 2017 black comedy films The Little Hours and Ingrid Goes West.
-She also starred in the romantic comedy Happiest Season and thriller Black Bear (both 2020) as well as produced and played the title character in the crime film Emily the Criminal (2022).
+Plaza made her film debut in Mystery Team (2009) and had her first leading film role in Safety Not Guaranteed (2012).
+She began producing in 2017, starting with the dark comedy films The Little Hours and Ingrid Goes West.
+She later produced the drama films Black Bear (2020) and Emily the Criminal (2022).

-Plaza received nominations for a Primetime Emmy and a Golden Globe Award for her role as a strait-laced lawyer in the second season of the HBO anthology series The White Lotus (2022).
-Time magazine named her one of the 100 most influential people in the world in 2023.
-In 2024, she starred in Megalopolis and My Old Ass and as Rio Vidal/Death in the Marvel Cinematic Universe miniseries Agatha All Along.
+Plaza starred in the critically praised FX series Legion from 2017–2019.
+She then starred in the second season of the HBO anthology series The White Lotus in 2022, for which she received nominations for a Primetime Emmy Award and a Golden Globe Award.